 Line snow load is a great tool to apply snow load to members easily.
-It saves time because only the basic data must be added and ConSteel automatically calculates the appropriate snow load.
+It saves time because only the basic data must be added and Consteel automatically calculates the appropriate snow load.

-Before clicking on the LINE LOAD icon, as a first step the member(s) has to be selected where the line snow load will be placed.
+Before clicking on the LINE LOAD icon, as a first step the member(s) must be selected where the line snow load will be placed.

-The line snow load related functions can be found on the Snow Load tab of Line Load dialog.
+The line snow load related functions can be found on the SNOW LOAD tab of LINE LOAD dialog.